 TypeError: Cannot read property 'concat' of null

 In the output, we get TypeError: Cannot read property ‘concat’ of null.
-This is why the concat() method is rarely used because it has more error cases than the + operator.
+The concat() method is rarely used because it has more error cases than the + operator.

 The best use case of the concat() method is to call it on an empty string.